LW-Ho/NeopetHelper/README.md

 # NeopetHelper

-##programs that automate Neopet tasks
+## Scripts that automate Neopet tasks

+## Warning that use of these scripts may result in your Neopets account being banned (frozen)
+fdfd